-The Fund pays Advisers a fee for managing the Fund's assets, including investment advisory services and Fund administration services.
+The Fund pays Advisers a fee for managing the Fund's assets.

-Advisers has agreed to waive or limit its fees and to assume as its own certain expenses otherwise payable by the Fund so that expenses (i.e., a combination of investment management fees and other expenses, including acquired fund fees and expenses but excluding Rule 12b-1 fees) do not exceed 0.57% (other than certain non-routine expenses or costs, including those relating to litigation, indemnification, reorganizations and liquidations) until April 30, 2023.
-During its term, this fee waiver and expense reimbursement agreement may not be terminated or amended without approval of the board of trustees except to add series or classes, to reflect the extension of termination dates or to lower the fee waiver and expenses limitation.
-The investment management fee before and after such waiver and/or reduction for the fiscal year ended December 31, 2021, were 0.55% and 0.51%, respectively.
+Advisers has agreed to waive fees and/or reimburse operating expenses (excluding Rule 12b-1 fees and certain non-routine expenses or costs, such as those relating to litigation, indemnification, reorganizations and liquidations) for the Fund so that the ratio of total annual fund operating expenses will not exceed 0.57% for each share class.
+Advisers has also agreed to reduce its fees to reflect reduced services resulting from the Fund's investments in Franklin Templeton affiliated funds.
+These arrangements are expected to continue until April 30, 2024.
+During the terms, the fee waiver and expense reimbursement agreements may not be terminated or amended without approval of the board of trustees except to add series or classes, to reflect the extension of termination dates or to lower the waiver and expense limitation.
 Advisers compensates each sub-advisor for providing investment advice and analysis and for managing that portion(s) of the Fund's assets allocated to it from time to time by Advisers.
 The separate portions of the Fund's assets managed by Advisers are allocated fees that are retained from, and not in addition to, the overall investment management fee paid to Advisers by the Fund.

+For the fiscal year ended December 31, 2022, the Fund paid Advisers an effective management fee of 0.54% of the Fund's average net assets for investment management services.

-A discussion regarding the basis for the board of trustees approving the investment management contract of the Fund is available in the Fund's semiannual report to shareholders for the six-month period ended June 30.
+A discussion regarding the basis for the board of trustees' approval of the Fund's investment management agreement is available in the Fund's semiannual report for the period ended June 30, 2022.